 Our co-curricular music groups include the Junior Concert Band, Archetti String Ensemble, Sinfonietta String Orchestra, Philharmonic Orchestra, Symphony Orchestra, Chamber Music Ensembles, Jazz Orchestra, Big Band, Swing Band, and the Concert Band.

-Singers have the opportunity to join the Year 3 Choir, Year 4 Choir, Year 5/6 Choir, Cantabile, Barbershop, Chorale, and the CCGS/MLC Combined Choir.
+Singers have the opportunity to join the Year 3 Choir, Year 4 Choir, Year 5/6 Choir, Cantabile, Barbershop, Chorale, and the Christ Church Grammar School/MLC Combined Choir.

 Our contemporary music students also form rock and pop bands.

-Throughout the year our musicians perform at a plethora of events including College Sunday, Cabaret Night, Concerto Night, Semester Concerts, Instrumental and Vocal Recitals, Per Ardua Musicale, Barclay Concert, music theatre and opera productions, the Heather Lamont Festival, Summer Market, My Learning Community Day, Chapel and Assemblies, end of year Celebrations and Valedictory Service.
+Throughout the year our musicians perform at a plethora of events including College Sunday, Cabaret Night, Concerto Night, Semester Concerts, Instrumental and Vocal Recitals, Jazz Evenings, Barclay Concert, music theatre and opera productions, the Heather Lamont Festival, My Learning Community Day, Chapel and Assemblies, end-of-year Celebrations and Valedictory Service.

-They also perform for their fellow students in a relaxed atmosphere on the Oak Lawn at lunchtimes.
+They also perform for their fellow students in a relaxed atmosphere on the Great Court at lunchtimes.

 Our community performances include the Cottesloe Village Carnival, Fremantle Eisteddfod, Joondalup Eisteddfod, WA Schools' Orchestra Festival, WA Schools' Jazz Festival, WA Schools' Band Festival, and Young Women in Jazz.
 Our musicians regularly perform for corporate and charity events throughout the Perth Metropolitan area.

-Girls in Years 7 to12 also attend the much anticipated choral and music camps where they come together to rehearse and enjoy their shared love of music.
+Girls in Years 7–12 also attend the much anticipated choral and music camps where they come together to rehearse and enjoy their shared love of music.

-The girls in Middle and Senior Years also look forward to the triennial European Music Tour where they perform in some of the world's leading venues.
+The girls in Years 7–12 also look forward to the triennial European Music Tour where they perform in some of the world's leading venues.

-IGSSA sports available to Year 7 to 12 MLC students:
+IGSSA WA sports available to Years 7–12 MLC students:

 |Term 1||Term 2||Term 3||Term 4|